But the more you can plan ahead, the better prepared you'll be for your new arrival.

 If you’re taking time off work to have a baby, you may be eligible for the following:

 This usually starts when you take your maternity leave and is paid for up to 39 weeks.

 You may be eligible if your partner’s having a baby, adopting a child or having a baby through a surrogacy arrangement.

 This can include medical appointments, but also parenting classes if recommended by a doctor or midwife.

-You may be eligible for Maternity Allowance if you don’t qualify for Statutory Maternity Pay and payments can start 11 weeks before your baby is due.
+If you don’t qualify for statutory maternity pay, you may be eligible for maternity allowance.
+Payments can start 11 weeks before your baby is due.

 If you’re pregnant or have just had a baby, you can also keep costs down by getting free prescriptions and NHS dental care with a maternity exemption certificate.

 Keep in mind – the amount you can claim will depend on your eligibility and individual circumstances.
-Family benefits are set by the government and rules may be subject to change in the future.
+The government sets family benefits - and rules may be subject to change in the future.